annalisapaladino/PML-DL-project/Report_Paladino_Pernice.md

 ## How the likelihood scores change varying the prompt

 To test how the model chooses the likelihood value, we change the value of the family income and see how the model adapt its generation.
-In particular, this is the instruction promot we used:
+In particular, this is the instruction prompt we used:

 ```